andreas-mausch/grafana-prometheus-loki-alertmanager-setup/README.md

 # Multiline

-We tell Loki how to split multiline logs into the right chunks, but telling how a new line starts.
+We tell Loki how to split multiline logs into the right chunks by telling how a new line starts.
 In our case, it is the regex above for a date.

 Check the [Grafana docs](https://grafana.com/docs/loki/latest/clients/promtail/stages/multiline/) on this topic to see allowed values.